 14. Action is key

-If we don’t take action, our inflammation can become a real problem.
-Not only with more arthritis pain but other chronic disease such as diabetes, obesity, heart disease, high blood pressure, increased stroke risk, Alzheimer’s disease, and others!
+If you don’t take action, your inflammation can become a real problem.
+Not only with more arthritis pain but other chronic disease such as diabetes, obesity, heart disease, high blood pressure, increased stroke risk, Alzheimer’s disease, etc.

 If you are currently on a path where you find yourself in pattern of eating foods that aren’t good for you and not moving or exercising, this path can be dangerous.

-In order to thrive with optimal health we need a combination of inflammation reducing foods, a regular exercise plan, and a positive mindset.
+In order to thrive with optimal health you need a combination of inflammation reducing foods, a regular exercise plan, and a positive mindset.

-Too often we see people are waiting too long to take action.
-The longer we wait, the deeper the hole is we have to try to climb out of.
+Too often I see people that wait too long to take action.
+The longer you wait, the deeper the hole is you have to try to climb out of.
 It’s time to take action today.
 Learn more about the Arthritis Adventure Blueprint below.

 15. Believe you can do this